samsmits/bioe45/raw_metadata/Long_Term_Dietary_Habits/README.md

 Table 7 - Metadata for COMBO samples, arranged according to the MIMARK standard

 Table 8 - Metadata for CAFE samples, arranged according to the MIMARK standard

+Table 11 - Proportions of reads in KEGG categories detected in the controlled feeding samples